yxtay/datasciencecoursera/3-getting-and-cleaning-data/assessment/Cookbook.md

 - unique integer identifier for each of the 30 volunteers

-**TimeDomainBodyAcceleratorMeanXDirection**
+**TimeDomainBodyAccelerometerMeanXDirection**

-- mean of mean body accelerator time domain signal in the X direction in seconds
+- mean of mean body accelerometer time domain signal in the X direction in seconds

-**TimeDomainBodyAcceleratorMeanYDirection**
+**TimeDomainBodyAccelerometerMeanYDirection**

-- mean of mean body accelerator time domain signal in the Y direction in seconds
+- mean of mean body accelerometer time domain signal in the Y direction in seconds

-**TimeDomainBodyAcceleratorMeanZDirection**
+**TimeDomainBodyAccelerometerMeanZDirection**

-- mean of mean body accelerator time domain signal in the Z direction in seconds
+- mean of mean body accelerometer time domain signal in the Z direction in seconds

-**TimeDomainBodyAcceleratorStandardDeviationXDirection**
+**TimeDomainBodyAccelerometerStandardDeviationXDirection**

-- mean of standard deviation of body accelerator time domain signal in the X direction in seconds
+- mean of standard deviation of body accelerometer time domain signal in the X direction in seconds

-**TimeDomainBodyAcceleratorStandardDeviationYDirection**
+**TimeDomainBodyAccelerometerStandardDeviationYDirection**

-- mean of standard deviation of body accelerator time domain signal in the Y direction in seconds
+- mean of standard deviation of body accelerometer time domain signal in the Y direction in seconds

-**TimeDomainBodyAcceleratorStandardDeviationZDirection**
+**TimeDomainBodyAccelerometerStandardDeviationZDirection**

-- mean of standard deviation of body accelerator time domain signal in the X direction in seconds
+- mean of standard deviation of body accelerometer time domain signal in the X direction in seconds

-**TimeDomainGravityAcceleratorMeanXDirection**
+**TimeDomainGravityAccelerometerMeanXDirection**

-- mean of mean gravity accelerator time domain signal in the X direction in seconds
+- mean of mean gravity accelerometer time domain signal in the X direction in seconds

-**TimeDomainGravityAcceleratorMeanYDirection**
+**TimeDomainGravityAccelerometerMeanYDirection**

-- mean of mean gravity accelerator time domain signal in the Y direction in seconds
+- mean of mean gravity accelerometer time domain signal in the Y direction in seconds

-**TimeDomainGravityAcceleratorMeanZDirection**
+**TimeDomainGravityAccelerometerMeanZDirection**

-- mean of mean gravity accelerator time domain signal in the Z direction in seconds
+- mean of mean gravity accelerometer time domain signal in the Z direction in seconds

-**TimeDomainGravityAcceleratorStandardDeviationXDirection**
+**TimeDomainGravityAccelerometerStandardDeviationXDirection**

-- mean of standard deviation of gravity accelerator time domain signal in the X direction in seconds
+- mean of standard deviation of gravity accelerometer time domain signal in the X direction in seconds

-**TimeDomainGravityAcceleratorStandardDeviationYDirection**
+**TimeDomainGravityAccelerometerStandardDeviationYDirection**

-- mean of standard deviation of gravity accelerator time domain signal in the Y direction in seconds
+- mean of standard deviation of gravity accelerometer time domain signal in the Y direction in seconds

-**TimeDomainGravityAcceleratorStandardDeviationZDirection**
+**TimeDomainGravityAccelerometerStandardDeviationZDirection**

-- mean of standard deviation of gravity accelerator time domain signal in the Z direction in seconds
+- mean of standard deviation of gravity accelerometer time domain signal in the Z direction in seconds

-**TimeDomainBodyAcceleratorJerkMeanXDirection**
+**TimeDomainBodyAccelerometerJerkMeanXDirection**

-- mean of mean body accelerator jerk time domain signal in the X direction in seconds
+- mean of mean body accelerometer jerk time domain signal in the X direction in seconds

-**TimeDomainBodyAcceleratorJerkMeanYDirection**
+**TimeDomainBodyAccelerometerJerkMeanYDirection**

-- mean of mean body accelerator jerk time domain signal in the Y direction in seconds
+- mean of mean body accelerometer jerk time domain signal in the Y direction in seconds

-**TimeDomainBodyAcceleratorJerkMeanZDirection**
+**TimeDomainBodyAccelerometerJerkMeanZDirection**

-- mean of mean body accelerator jerk time domain signal in the Z direction in seconds
+- mean of mean body accelerometer jerk time domain signal in the Z direction in seconds

-**TimeDomainBodyAcceleratorJerkStandardDeviationXDirection**
+**TimeDomainBodyAccelerometerJerkStandardDeviationXDirection**

-- mean of standard deviation of body accelerator jerk time domain signal in the X direction in seconds
+- mean of standard deviation of body accelerometer jerk time domain signal in the X direction in seconds

-**TimeDomainBodyAcceleratorJerkStandardDeviationYDirection**
+**TimeDomainBodyAccelerometerJerkStandardDeviationYDirection**

-- mean of standard deviation of body accelerator jerk time domain signal in the Y direction in seconds
+- mean of standard deviation of body accelerometer jerk time domain signal in the Y direction in seconds

-**TimeDomainBodyAcceleratorJerkStandardDeviationZDirection**
+**TimeDomainBodyAccelerometerJerkStandardDeviationZDirection**

-- mean of standard deviation of body accelerator jerk time domain signal in the Z direction in seconds
+- mean of standard deviation of body accelerometer jerk time domain signal in the Z direction in seconds

 **TimeDomainBodyGyroscopeMeanXDirection**